 Notice how many of the most indebted countries such as Greece, Italy, and Portugal continue to struggle since the 2008-2009 financial crisis.
 Japan and Singapore are different animals since they are a huge net exporter.

 Let’s review the following types of consumer related debt and rank them from worst to best.
 We’ll also take a look at the latest interest rate by debt type.

-Ranking Debt From Worst To Best
+Ranking Debt Types From Worst To Best

-#1 Worst Debt Type: Credit card debt.
+When ranking debt types, credit card debt is almost as egregious as payday loans because credit cards are so easily accessible.
 The average APR on a credit card is ~15%.
 Some go as high as 29.99% if you’ve got terrible credit.
 This is such a ridiculously high interest rate which not even the annual returns of the great investor, Warren Buffet, can match.

 If you carry a balance, credit card companies are ripping you off.
 They’re secretly hoping you spend more than you make or forget to pay off your balance each month.
 No Financial Samurai should ever have revolving credit card debt.
 Use a credit card for rewards points, insurance, a free 30 day loan, and concierge service, but that’s it.